dirtsimple/imposer/README.md

 ## Project Status

-Currently, this project is in very early development, as it doesn't have 100% test coverage yet, nor does it explicitly support any type of state other than Wordpress options and plugins.
-(But other state types can be defined externally, as described in [Extending The System](#extending-the-system) above.)
+Currently, this project is in very early development, as it doesn't have 100% documentation or test coverage yet, nor does it provide a built-in schema for any configuration other than Wordpress options and plugin activation.
+(But the configuration schema can be extended using state files, as described in [Extending The System](#extending-the-system) above.)

 ### Performance Notes